pret/pokeemerald/INSTALL.md

     cd /mnt/c/Users/<user>/Downloads
     ```

-4. Once the directory has been changed to the folder containing the devkitPro pacman package, run the following commands to install devkitPro pacman.
+4. Once the directory has been changed to the folder containing the devkitPro pacman package, run the following commands to install devkitARM.

     ```bash
     sudo gdebi devkitpro-pacman.amd64.deb